hanwei808/lobe-chat/README.md

 ### `3` [Local Large Language Model (LLM) Support][docs-feat-local]

-To meet the specific needs of users, LobeChat also supports the use of local models based on [Ollama](https://ollama.ai), allowing users to flexibly use their own or third-party models.
+To meet the specific needs of users, WodeChat also supports the use of local models based on [Ollama](https://ollama.ai), allowing users to flexibly use their own or third-party models.

 > \[!TIP]
 >
-> Learn more about [📘 Using Ollama in LobeChat][docs-usage-ollama] by checking it out.
+> Learn more about [📘 Using Ollama in WodeChat][docs-usage-ollama] by checking it out.

 <div align="right">